shrena-patel/book-collection/README.md

-# Fullstack Collection App
+# Book Collection

-This repo is designed to provide space to code a fullstack app.
-It contains node modules and folders for databases, routes, api requests, react components, and redux actions and creators.
-Let's get going!
+This is a place to store the books I've read from the library.
+The library app doesn't have a way to view the books I've taken out in the past, so this app will store all of those.

 ```
 npm install